The quantum tropical vertex: Introduction

 This algebraic formalism, graphically encoded under the form of scattering diagrams, was generalized and extended to higher dimensions by Gross-Siebert \cite{MR2846484} and plays an essential role in the Gross-Siebert algebraic approach to mirror symmetry.

-\subsubsection{GPS}
+\subsubsection{\textbf{GPS}}

-In \cite{MR2667135}, Gross-Pandharipande-Siebert made some progress in connecting the original enumerative expectation and the algebraic recipe of scattering diagrams.
-They showed that the 2-dimensional Kontsevich-Soibelman scattering diagrams indeed have an enumerative meaning: they compute some genus zero log Gromov-Witten invariants of some log Calabi-Yau surfaces with maximal boundary, i.e.\ complements of a singular normal crossing anticanonical divisor in a smooth projective surface.
+In \cite{MR2667135}, Gross, Pandharipande and Siebert made some progress in connecting the original enumerative expectation and the algebraic recipe of scattering diagrams.
+They showed that the 2-dimensional Kontsevich-Soibelman scattering diagrams indeed have an enumerative meaning: they compute some genus $0$ log Gromov-Witten invariants of some log Calabi-Yau surfaces with maximal boundary, ie complements of a singular normal crossing anticanonical divisor in a smooth projective surface.

-This agrees with the original expectation because these geometries admit Lagrangian torus fibrations and these genus zero log Gromov-Witten invariants should be thought as algebraic definitions of some counts of holomorphic discs with boundary on Lagrangian torus fibers\footnote{For some symplectic approach, relating counts of holomorphic discs in hyperk\"ahler manifolds of real dimension 4 and the Konstevich-Soibelman wall-crossing formula, we refer to the works of Lin \cite{lin2017correspondence} and Iacovino \cite{iacovino2017ks}.}.
+This agrees with the original expectation because these geometries admit Lagrangian torus fibrations and these genus $0$ log Gromov-Witten invariants should be thought of as algebraic definitions of some counts of holomorphic discs with boundary on Lagrangian torus fibers.
+For some symplectic approaches, relating counts of holomorphic discs in hyperk\"ahler manifolds of real dimension 4 and the Konstevich-Soibelman wall-crossing formula, we refer to the works of Lin \cite{lin2017correspondence} and Iacovino \cite{iacovino2017ks}.

-The combination of 2-dimensional scattering diagrams with their enumerative interpretation given by \cite{MR2667135} was the main tool in the Gross-Hacking-Keel \cite{MR3415066} construction of mirrors for log Calabi-Yau surfaces with maximal boundary.
+The combination of 2-dimensional scattering diagrams with their enumerative interpretation given by Gross, Pandharipande and Siebert \cite{MR2667135} is the main tool in the Gross-Hacking-Keel \cite{MR3415066} construction of mirrors for log Calabi-Yau surfaces with maximal boundary.

-\subsubsection{Higher genus GPS = refined KS}
+\subsubsection{\textbf{Higher genus GPS = refined KS}}

-At the end of their paper, Section 11.8 of \cite{MR2181810} (see also \cite{MR2596639}), Kontsevich-Soibelman already remarked that the 2-dimensional scattering diagram formalism has a natural $q$-deformation, with the group of formal families of symplectomorphisms of the 2-dimensional algebraic torus replaced by a group a formal families of automorphisms of the 2-dimensional quantum torus, a natural non-commutative deformation of the 2-dimensional algebraic torus.
+In \cite[Section 11.8]{MR2181810} (see also \cite{MR2596639}), Kontsevich and Soibelman remarked that the 2-dimensional scattering diagram formalism has a natural $q$-deformation, with the group of formal families of symplectomorphisms of the 2-dimensional algebraic torus replaced by a group a formal families of automorphisms of the 2-dimensional quantum torus, a natural non-commutative deformation of the 2-dimensional algebraic torus.
 The enumerative meaning of this $q$-deformed scattering diagram was \emph{a priori} unclear.

-In Section 5.8 of \cite{MR2667135}, Gross-Pandharipande-Siebert remarked that the genus zero log Gromov-Witten invariants they consider have a natural extension to higher genus, by integration of the top lambda class, and they asked if there is an interpretation of these higher genus invariants in terms of scattering diagrams.
+In Section 5.8 of \cite{MR2667135}, Gross, Pandharipande and Siebert remarked that the genus $0$ log Gromov-Witten invariants they consider have a natural extension to higher genus, by integration of the top lambda class, and they asked if there is an interpretation of these higher genus invariants in terms of scattering diagrams.

 The main result of the present paper, Theorem \ref{main_thm_ch2}, is that the two previous questions, the enumerative meaning of the algebraic $q$-deformation and the algebraic meaning of the higher genus deformation, are answers to each other.